Invariant embeddings of unimodular random planar graphs: Invariant circle packing representations of nonamenable graphs

 \section{Invariant circle packing representations of nonamenable graphs}

 The next theorem is a simple consequence of results by He and Schramm.

-\begin{theorem} Suppose that $G=(G,o)$ is a one-ended nonamenable ergodic unimodular random planar simple graph with finite expected degree.
-Then $G$ can be represented by a unimodular circle packing in the hyperbolic plane.
-Consequently, $G$ has a unimodular embedding into the hyperbolic plane $\H$, and $G$ can be represented by an invariant tiling. \end{theorem}
+\begin{theorem} Suppose that $\G=(\G,o)$ is a one-ended nonamenable ergodic unimodular random planar simple graph with finite expected degree.
+Then $\G$ can be represented by a unimodular circle packing in the hyperbolic plane.
+Consequently, $\G$ has a unimodular embedding into the hyperbolic plane $\H$, and $\G$ can be represented by an invariant tiling. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{hyper_embed}] We may assume that $G$ is triangulated.
-Otherwise apply first the proof for the triangulated supergraph $G^+$ in Theorem \ref{triangulate}, and then only keep the circles that represent vertices in $V(G)$.
-We know from He and Schramm \cite{HS} that $G$ has a unique representation in the hyperbolic plane up to hyperbolic isometries.
-From the proof by He and Schramm it follows, as explained in detail in Subsection 3.4.1 of \cite{AHNR}, that the hyperbolic radius of the circle representing vertex $v$ is a measurable function of $(G,v)$.
-Hence the circle packing ($G$ as a graph marked with the unique circle packing) is unimodular.
+\begin{proof}[Proof of Theorem \ref{hyper_embed}] We may assume that $\G$ is triangulated.
+Otherwise apply first the proof for the triangulated supergraph $\G^+$ in Theorem \ref{triangulate}, and then only keep the circles that represent vertices in $V(\G)$.
+We know from He and Schramm \cite{HS} that $\G$ has a unique representation in the hyperbolic plane up to hyperbolic isometries.
+From the proof by He and Schramm it follows, as explained in detail in Subsection 3.4.1 of \cite{AHNR}, that the hyperbolic radius of the circle representing vertex $v$ is a measurable function of $(G,v)\in\mathcalG$.
+Hence the circle packing ($\G$ as a graph marked with the unique circle packing, where the marks are telling the embedding of the vertices together with an extra label representing the radius) is unimodular.

 One can turn the circle packing into a tiling of the same adjacency structure by properly subdividing every component of the complement of the disks into finite pieces and attaching them to suitably chosen neighboring disks.
 We omit the details. \end{proof}